Kay's Copy

 In child-like faith, I said “Yes” to God’s gift.
 Jesus even notes that childlike faith is necessary to take that first step into God’s family.
 In childlike faith, before I was old enough to ‘doubt,’ before I had questions, God reached my heart.

 And I changed.
 I didn’t understand much.
 But I knew I was saved.
 I knew I needed to read my Bible.
 I knew other people needed to know about Jesus.
 For most of my elementary school upbringing, I was “that goody-two shoes Christian weirdo.”
 I shared the gospel with two of my childhood friends.
 One came to faith in Jesus right away.
 The other believed later in life, but remembered that I was the first to tell her about Jesus.
-I had the privilege of witnessing her baptism about 50 years AFTER that day.
+I had the wonderful privilege of witnessing her baptism about 50 years AFTER that day!!!

 Fast-forward to my mid-twenties when, after 4 years of marriage, I made the decision to divorce my first husband.
 There was no abuse.
 Though there was evidence of some ‘wild oats’ that were still being sown, I never suspected infidelity.
 I just wasn’t happy.
 I wanted what I wanted, and this was not what I wanted.